thejoshwolfe/poaf/README.md

     index_item.skip_bytes = skip_bytes
     // For the next item, skip the file_contents of this item. skip_bytes += index_item.file_size
-    if Streaming is enabled {
+    if streaming metadata is enabled {
         let chunking_overhead = 2 * (floor(index_item.file_size / 0xFFFF) + 1)
         skip_bytes += chunking_overhead
-        if CRC32 is enabled {
         // Also skip the corresponding StreamingItem's fields after the contents. skip_bytes += 4
     }
 }
-}

 // Jump to a specific item.
-let index_item = the item to jump to. if index_item.file_size == 0 {
-    // There is no contents
-    stop
-}

-if Compression is not enabled {
-    assert index_item.skip_bytes == 0
-    seek to index_item.stream_start_offset
-    if Streaming is enabled {
-        // What follows is the first chunk_size of the item's contents.
-    } else {
-        // What follows is the item's contents.
-    }
-} else {
-    seek to index_item.stream_start_offset in the archive file. read and decompress until index_item.skip_bytes decompressed bytes have been read. if Streaming is enabled {
+let index_item = the item to jump to. seek to index_item.stream_start_offset in the archive file. read and decompress until index_item.skip_bytes decompressed bytes have been read. if streaming metadata is enabled {
     // What follows in the compression stream is the first chunk_size of the item's contents.
 } else {
     // What follows in the compression stream is the item's contents.
 }
-}
 ```

-If Compression is enabled, the compressed stream ends exactly where the `ArchiveFooter` begins,
-and the end of Index Region is exactly at the end of the decompressed bytes from the compression stream;
+The compression stream for the Index Region ends at the end of the last `IndexItem` struct,
+and the `ArchiveHeader` begins immediately after the compression stream ends.
-note that the Index Region can be empty, in which case the compression stream will contain `0` decompressed bytes.
+If the archive contains no items, the Index Region is a compression stream that contains 0 bytes.

-If Compression is not enabled, the Index Region ends exactly where the `ArchiveFooter` begins.

 #### `ArchiveFooter`

-If Index is not enabled, there is no `ArchiveFooter`.
+If index metadata is not enabled, there is no `ArchiveFooter`.
-This section describes the `ArchiveFooter` when Index is enabled.
+This section describes the `ArchiveFooter` when index metadata is enabled.

 ```
 struct ArchiveFooter = {
-    index_crc32:            0 or 4 bytes
+    index_crc32:            4 bytes
     index_region_location:  8 bytes
     footer_checksum:        1 byte
     footer_signature:       3 bytes  // Always 0xCFE9EE i.e. 0xEE 0xE9 0xCF
 }
 ```

+The archive file must end at the end of the `ArchiveFooter`.
-A reader must verify there is no overlap between the `ArchiveFooter` and `ArchiveHeader`;
+There is never overlap between the `ArchiveFooter` and `ArchiveHeader`,
-this can be done by requiring that the start of the `ArchiveFooter` is at least 4.
+which means that the offset of the `ArchiveFooter` is always at least 4.
-A reader must verify `footer_signature` to guard against corruption due to truncation.
+Readers are encouraged to verify `footer_signature` to guard against corruption due to archive truncation.

 `footer_checksum` is the lower 8 bits of the sum of each individual byte of `index_region_location`.
 For example if `index_region_location` is `123456`, then `footer_checksum` is `35`.
-A writer must set `index_region_location` appropriately,
-and a reader must validate `index_region_location`.

-`index_region_location` is the offset in the archive of the start of the Index Region.
+`index_region_location` is the offset in the archive of the start of the compression stream that contains the Index Region.
-If Compression is enabled, a compression stream begins at the given offset.

-A reader must verify there is no overlap between the `ArchiveHeader`, the Index Region, and the `ArchiveFooter`.
-If a reader has been streaming the archive input file, then this check is trivially already done.
-A random-access reader jumping to the `ArchiveFooter` can check this with the following:
-`index_region_location` must be at least `4`;
-if Compression is enabled `index_region_location` must be less than the start of the `ArchiveFooter`,
-otherwise it must be less than or equal to the start of the `ArchiveFooter`.
+`index_region_location` is always at least 4 and always less than the offset of the `ArchiveFooter`.
-Note that ensuring no overlap between the Data Region and other regions is discussed in the Index Region documentation above.

-If CRC32 is enabled, `index_crc32` is the CRC32 of the entire Index Region, after decompression if any.
+`index_crc32` is the CRC32 of the entire Index Region, after decompression.

-The archive file must end at the end of the `ArchiveFooter`.

 ### `file_name`

 There are some restrictions placed on `file_name` fields to mitigate compatibility issues with some environments.
-However note that readers must be prepared to check for and handle problems.
+However note that readers must be prepared to check for and handle problems beyond what this specification mitigates.
 Notably, duplicate file names are not inherently forbidden by this archive format,
 and collisions between items are possible even when there is no obvious similarity between item names.
 A writer should avoid causing name collisions,